timwuthenow/ibamoe-enablement/docs/guided_exercises/order_management/create-order-management-app.md

 # Order Management Process

 This is a Process Management lab in which will implement an Order Management process.
 The process will use BPMN2 constructs like **Swimlanes**, **User Tasks**, **Gateways**, combined with decision-based routing based on a **DMN Model** (Decision Model & Notation).
-It also introduces more dynamic concepts of the Red Hat Process Automation Manager process engine, like dynamic assignments of tasks based on process instance data.
+It also introduces more dynamic concepts of the {{ product.name }} process engine, like dynamic assignments of tasks based on process instance data.

 ## Goals

--   Create an Order Management project in Red Hat Process Automation Manager.
+-   Create an Order Management project in {{ product.name }}
 -   Define and create the process' domain model using the platform’s Data Modeller.
 -   Implement an order management process in the process designer